jasoneppink/spark-shower-GIF-booth/README.md

 6. Place filewatch.sh, index.php, and sparkbooth.sh in ~/Sites/.
 Create directories gifs, old, and raw in ~/Sites/.

 7. Set up cameras with same shutter speed, aperture, and ISO.
 Align cameras so the subject is in the same location in all three frames.
 (This will take some experimentation once the rest of the booth is setup.)
+Place plexiglass shield in front of cameras.

 8. With all three cameras connected by USB and turned on, find their port numbers:
   ```